The Chinatown Gate

 For some reason, going to Chinatown excites me.
 It's like going to a treasure hunt or an adventure trying out the best-tasting fried rice or dimsum.
-Currently, I have started
+Currently, I have started to get

 Fall Season is here!

-to get fascinated with kitchen gadgetry.
+fascinated with kitchen gadgetry.
 I'd like to window shop for some good and cheap wok.
 I yet have to learn how to season them.
 But I digress.

 We parked on Chinatown's own parking area because the place is always crowded.
 Its parking lot has a view of the Sears tower (see photo) and has a CTA train station of its own!
 I realized that if I had really wanted to go to Chinatown months ago, when I was living in Midway, I could.
 Still though, I remember, I was too scared to do that alone.
 Atleast now, I had the chance to see Chinatown with my friends.

 So from the parking lot, we walked back to Wentworth to go to the China Cafe.
 There, we had a scrumptious variety of dimsum, chicken feet, and steamed rice in banana leaf (like tamales?).
 Carts rolled around the restaurant, filled with many kinds of dimsum I yet have to recall.
 Each table was given a card with Chinese characters in it.
 We figure they use it to tally how much dimsum a table consumes, and we knit our brows figuring out how the Chinese write